There is something magical about a white garden. It has a freshness and purity that is difficult to achieve with other colours.

 Rose-petal-salad-2

-Spires of flowers like delphinium and lupins are great for adding height to borders.
-This variety has clear, pure-white flowers that bloom in early to mid-summer.
+Spires of flowers like delphinium and lupins are great for adding height and vertical accent to borders.
+This variety has clear, pure-white flowers that appear in early to mid-summer and again late autumn if the spent flower heads are removed immediately after flowering.

 • Sun – Full sun